-When deciding whether or not to adopt a mobile virtual network operator like Mint SIM, Boost Mobile, Republic Wireless, or Ultra Mobile, you'll probably find yourself heavily overwhelmed not only by the plans offered but also the features included with said plans.
+When deciding whether or not to adopt a mobile virtual network operator like Mint Mobile, US Mobile, TPO Mobile, or Tello, you'll probably find yourself heavily overwhelmed not only by the plans offered but also the features included with said plans.
 Furthermore, the official websites of the networks may be filled with confusing or unorganized information.

-Hence, this guide on the available Mint SIM plans.
-Inside this article, you'll find the details on the current Mint SIM plans, Mint's phone selection, cellular coverage, customer support, and more.
+Hence, this guide on the available Mint Mobile plans.
+Inside this article, you'll find the details on the current Mint Mobile plans, Mint's phone selection, cellular coverage, customer support, and more.
 In other words, we've compiled everything you need to know into an easy-to-read guide that will hopefully clear up any confusion you may have regarding Mint's services.

-Finally, you'll be directed to our cell phone plan comparison tool, so you can make the decision of whether or not Mint SIM's phone plans are right for you.
+Finally, you'll be directed to our cell phone plan comparison tool, so you can make the decision of whether or not Mint Mobile's phone plans are right for you.

 In This Guide

-Mint SIM, which is owned by MVNO Ultra Mobile, offers several impressive talk and text, as well as data, plans that make avoiding them difficult - after all, they're currently some of the cheapest plans available in the market.
-Let's begin with a quick summary of the available monthly prepay plans:
+Mint Mobile, which is owned by Ultra Mobile, offers several impressive talk and text, as well as data, plans that make avoiding them difficult - after all, they're currently some of the cheapest plans available in the market.

 There is a total of three plans available, labeled by size: small, medium, and large.
 All three plans include unlimited talk, text, and data.
 However, you will not receive unlimited high-speed 4G data.
 Fortunately, you can purchase either 2GB, 5GB, and 10GB of data for a highly inexpensive monthly fee.